One in a Million (Guns N' Roses song): Composition

+Reception

-Accusations of homophobia, nativism and racism were levelled against singer and lyricist Axl Rose.
+Accusations of homophobia, nativism, and racism were leveled against Rose, owing to lyrics that included the slurs "nigger" and "faggot".
 Critic Jon Pareles noted that "with 'One in a Million' on G 'n' R Lies, the band tailored its image to appeal to white, heterosexual, nativist prejudices, denouncing blacks, immigrants and gays while coyly apologizing 'to those who may take offense' in the album notes."
+OC Register writer Cary Darling was among the first critics to react negatively to the song, calling it "the most repellent slice of right-wing paranoia ever to be released by a major label."

 In a 1989 Rolling Stone interview, Rose explained the lyrics:

-The cover of GN'R Lies – a mock-tabloid newspaper design – contained an apology for the song, suggesting controversy was anticipated.
-A small "article" entitled "One in a Million", credited to Rose, ended: "This song is very simple and extremely generic or generalized, my apologies to those who may take offense."
+The cover of GN'R Lies—a mock-tabloid newspaper design—contained an apology for the song, suggesting controversy was anticipated.
+A small "article" entitled "One in a Million", credited to Rose, ended: "This song is very simple and extremely generic or generalized, my apologies to those who may take offense".

 In response to accusations of homophobia, Rose initially stated that he was "pro-heterosexual" and "I'm not against them doing what they want to do as long as it's not hurting anybody else and they're not forcing it upon me", and spoke of negative experiences in his past, such as a seemingly friendly man who let him crash on his hotel room floor, then tried to rape him.
-He later softened this stance, and insisted that he was not homophobic, pointing out that some of his icons, such as Freddie Mercury and Elton John, as well as David Geffen, the head of his record label, were bisexual or gay.
+He later softened this stance and insisted that he was not homophobic, pointing out that some of his icons, such as Freddie Mercury and Elton John, as well as David Geffen, the head of his record label, were bisexual or gay.

-Others - including music industry peers - accused Rose of racism for the use of the word 'niggers'.
-When Guns N' Roses and Living Colour supported The Rolling Stones for a concert in Los Angeles in 1989, Living Colour guitarist Vernon Reid publicly commented on "One in a Million" during his band's set.
-Hearing this, Rose suggested they play the song in their act "just to piss them off".
+Others—including music industry peers—accused Rose of racism for the use of the word "niggers".
+When Guns N' Roses and Living Colour supported the Rolling Stones for a concert in Los Angeles in 1989, Living Colour guitarist Vernon Reid publicly commented on "One in a Million" during his band's set.
+Hearing this, Rose suggested they play the song in their act, "just to piss them off".

-Nirvana's Kurt Cobain also took offense, according to then-manager Danny Goldberg: "Kurt's whole thing about being a feminist, this was at a time when Guns N’ Roses had a song ['One in a Million'] that was on one of their big albums that referred to niggers and faggots.
+Nirvana's Kurt Cobain also took offense, according to then-manager Danny Goldberg: "Kurt's whole thing about being a feminist, this was at a time when Guns N' Roses had a song ['One in a Million'] that was on one of their big albums that referred to niggers and faggots.
 And we couldn't have had something more offensive to somebody like Kurt than that."
+The controversy surrounding the song led to Guns N' Roses being dropped from the roster of an AIDS benefit show in New York organized by the Gay Men's Health Crisis.